Krimisa: Origin and myth

 According to various mythographical accounts, not always uniform and coherent, of Strabo, Pseudo-Apollodorus, Lycophron and Pseudo-Aristotle, the Greek hero Philoctetes reached these places on his way back from the Trojan War, together with the Rhodians under Tlepolemus.
 He colonized the promontory of Crimisa and founded a city of the same name.
 Topographically, Krimisa was located in a lower area as compared to Chone, city of the Choni, now Cirò.

 Philoctetes was believed to have also founded Petelia (Strongoli) and Macalla.
 He also had a sanctuary dedicated to Apollo Aleus, where he laid his bow and arrows received as a gift from Heracles.
 Then, rushing to the aid of his Rhodian allies, he died fighting against barbaric natives.
-On his tomb erected near the river Sybaris was subsequently built a temple where he was honored with sacrifices.
+On his tomb erected near the river Sybaris was subsequently built a temple where he was honoured with sacrifices.

-Historical data
+History

-The site dates - from archaeological data collected - to the 7th century BCE.
+The site dates to the 7th century BC.
 During the Classical period the city was thoroughly Hellenized and remained that way until the Roman era.